darth10/darth10.github.io/content/md/posts/can-partial-classes-solve-the-expression-problem.md

 Programmers are always defining types and operations to use these types.
 It's the essence of developing features in working software.
-The _expression problem_<sup><a href="#ref1">[1]</a></sup> asks how easy it is to define these abstractions in a given programming language or paradigm, and is stated as follows:
+The _expression problem_<sup><a href="#ref1">[1]</a></sup> asks how easy it is to define types and operations in a given programming language or paradigm, and is stated as follows:

-> _"The goal is to define a datatype by cases, where one can add new cases to the_ _datatype and new functions over the datatype, without recompiling existing_ _code, and while retaining static type safety (e.g., no casts)."_
+> _"The goal is to define a datatype by cases, where one can add new cases to_ _the datatype and new functions over the datatype, without recompiling existing_ _code, and while retaining static type safety (e.g., no casts)."_

-To solve the expression problem, you should:
+To elaborate, a set of definitions or abstractions can claim to have solved the expression problem if it is possible to:
 1. Add new _data types_, or simply _types_.
 1. Add new _functions_, or _operations_ over the defined types.
+1. Not recompile existing code while adding new types or operations.
 1. Retain static type safety.
-1. Not recompile existing code.

 TODO Clojure has [multimethods](https://clojure.org/reference/multimethods).

 TODO [in Go](https://eli.thegreenplace.net/2018/the-expression-problem-in-go/).

-As an example, let's say we're implementing _expression trees_<sup><a href="#ref2">[2]</a></sup> by defining types and operations to represent arithmetic expressions.
+As an example, let's say we're implementing _expression trees_<sup><a href="#ref2">[2]</a></sup>, which are used to represent arithmetic expressions.
 A numeric literal can be represented by a `Const` type and an `Add` type can represent an addition of two expressions.
 Let's define an operation to evaluate the result of an expression.
 We'll call this operation `Eval`.
-Now, without recompiling existing code or removing type safety, is it possible to make the following changes?
+Now, without recompiling existing code or compromising type safety, is it possible to make the following changes?
 1. Add a new operation `View` to print an expression.
 1. Add a new type `Mult` to represent multiplication of two expressions.